douglasgreen/news/2025/05/02/en.md

 In a pivotal moment for the Marvel Cinematic Universe, the post-credits scene of Thunderbolts introduces a significant development: the arrival of the Fantastic Four.
 As the newly formed "New Avengers"—comprising Yelena Belova, Bucky Barnes, Red Guardian, Ghost, Taskmaster, and John Walker—settle into their base at the former Stark Tower, they witness a spacecraft emblazoned with a prominent "4" entering Earth's atmosphere, signaling the integration of Marvel's First Family into the broader narrative.
 Director Jake Schreier revealed that this scene was filmed on the set of the upcoming Avengers: Doomsday, hinting at the interconnectedness of future MCU storylines.
 The scene also teases internal conflicts, as Sam Wilson challenges the team's use of the "Avengers" name, and introduces the powerful character Bob Reynolds, aka Sentry, whose unstable psyche and immense power could have far-reaching implications.
 These developments set the stage for upcoming films, including Fantastic Four: First Steps (July 25, 2025) and Avengers: Doomsday (May 1, 2026), promising a new era of alliances and challenges within the MCU.

 ## Sports & Games

+### UK Sports Bodies Ban Transgender Women from Women's Competitions Following Supreme Court Ruling

+In a significant shift for British sports, major governing bodies—including the Football Association (FA) and the England and Wales Cricket Board (ECB)—have announced bans on transgender women participating in women's competitions.
+These decisions follow an April 2025 UK Supreme Court ruling that defined "woman" in the Equality Act 2010 as referring exclusively to biological females.
+Effective June 1, 2025, the FA's policy change will impact all levels of women's football in England, including amateur leagues, reversing previous guidelines that allowed transgender women to compete if they met specific medical criteria.
+Similarly, the ECB's new policy, effective immediately, restricts participation in women's and girls' cricket to those assigned female at birth, extending prior elite-level restrictions to all levels of the sport.
+While supporters argue these measures protect fairness and safety in women's sports, critics, including LGBTQ+ advocacy groups, contend they are exclusionary and detrimental to transgender athletes' rights and inclusion.

 ## Technology & Media